mohd-faizy/Natural_Language_Processing_in_Python/README.md

 As you venture deeper into this realm, you'll wield the power of renowned Python NLP libraries, including:

-- [NLTK](https://www.nltk.org/): Your trusty companion for natural language processing tasks.
+- [**NLTK**](https://www.nltk.org/): Your trusty companion for natural language processing tasks.

-- [scikit-learn](https://scikit-learn.org/stable/): The Swiss Army knife of machine learning, aiding you in crafting intelligent models.
+- [**Scikit-learn**](https://scikit-learn.org/stable/): The Swiss Army knife of machine learning, aiding you in crafting intelligent models.

-- [spaCy](https://spacy.io/): A NLP library that effortlessly scales from small projects to enterprise-level applications.
+- [**spaCy**](https://spacy.io/): A NLP library that effortlessly scales from small projects to enterprise-level applications.

-- [SpeechRecognition](https://pypi.org/project/SpeechRecognition/): Dive into the world of voice data and explore its potential.
+- [**Speech Recognition**](https://pypi.org/project/SpeechRecognition/): Dive into the world of voice data and explore its potential.

+- [**Gensim**](https://radimrehurek.com/gensim/): Gensim is a library for topic modeling and document similarity analysis.
+It's widely used for tasks like text summarization and document clustering.

+- [**TextBlob**](https://textblob.readthedocs.io/): TextBlob is a simple NLP library that provides an easy-to-use interface for common NLP tasks such as sentiment analysis, part-of-speech tagging, and translation.

+- [**Transformers**](https://huggingface.co/transformers/): The Transformers library from Hugging Face is the go-to choice for working with pre-trained language models like BERT, GPT-2, and T5.

+- [**Word2Vec**](https://radimrehurek.com/gensim/models/word2vec.html): Word2Vec is an algorithm for learning word embeddings from large text corpora.
+Gensim (as mentioned above) is a popular library for implementing Word2Vec models.

+- [**Stanford NLP**](https://stanfordnlp.github.io/CoreNLP/): Stanford NLP provides a suite of NLP tools, including tokenization, part-of-speech tagging, named entity recognition, and dependency parsing.

+- [**Pattern**](https://www.clips.uantwerpen.be/pages/pattern-en): Pattern is a library for web mining, natural language processing, and machine learning.
+It offers various NLP tools and features for text analysis.

+- [**PyNLPIR**](https://pynlpir.readthedocs.io/en/latest/): PyNLPIR is a Python wrapper for the Chinese text segmentation tool NLPIR, which is widely used for Chinese NLP tasks.

+- [**VADER Sentiment Analysis**](https://github.com/cjhutto/vaderSentiment): VADER (Valence Aware Dictionary and sEntiment Reasoner) is a pre-trained sentiment analysis tool specifically designed for social media text.

-## 🔥 Trailblazing Highlights
+## 🔥 `Trailblazing Highlights`

 Allow us to elucidate the path that lies ahead: